alexanderghose/mongoose-continue/assessments/project-1/readme.md

 Congrats, that's all there is to it!

-If you would like to skip Step 4 (Deployment), then show your app to your instructor.
-If you deploy, slack the link instead.
+### STEP 4 - Submit: Push to a new Git Repo

-### STEP 4 - Deploy to GitHub Pages (Optional)
+Please follow these steps to push your app to GitHub:

-Please follow these steps to deploy your app to GitHub Pages:
+1. In Terminal, cd into your folder with your work (<strong>TIP:</strong> MAKE SURE THAT you're not already in another git repo. (ie., don't do this within your classwork folder, or any other git repositories)

-1. In Terminal, create a local git repo: `$ git init`
+1. Create a local git repo: `$ git init`

 1. Make a commit: `$ git add -A && git commit -m "Initial commit"`